Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Powdered milk contains more calories than fresh milk.

-If we consider 32g of powdered milk to 240 ml of fresh milk, we still come to the point where powdered milk is higher in calories.
+If we compare 32g of powdered milk to 240 ml of fresh milk, we still come to the point where powdered milk is higher in calories.
 This is due mainly to it being whole milk, which contains a higher amount of fat.

 Protein